Jesús Reyes Ferreira: Career

-Reyes Ferreira is principally known for being a painter and an collector/vender of antiques and art.
+Reyes Ferreira is principally known for being a painter and a collector/vender of antiques and art.

 Despite his early interest in art, he had no intention of becoming an artist.
 As an antiques vender in Guadalajara, he began painting the crepe paper used for wrapping sales just as a way to decorate it.
 Sales of his paintings began when customers came to the store to buy the painted paper.
 Despite the sales of the paper in Guadalajara, he produced 85% of his artwork after he moved to Mexico City when he was 58 years old.
 He spent several hours a day painting on crepe paper and cardboard in courtyard of his house.

 His work was exhibited in New York in 1942, London in 1945 and at the Galería Arquitac en Guadalajara.
 In 1961 he participated in the Exposición de los Hartos, an international art event at the Galería Antonio Souza.
 However, he did not have his first individual exhibition until 1967, at the Palacio de Bellas Artes after a half century of painting.
 This was followed by exhibitions at the Casa de la Cultura Jalisciense in 1968, the Galería Pecanins in Barcelona in 1972, the Ex-convento del Carmen in Guadalajara in 1973 and his last exhibition at the Galería Pecanins of Mexico City in 1975.
 Before his death, there was a retrospective of his work at the ExConvento del Carmen in Guadalajara.
 His work achieved popularity in the United States, South America and Europe as well as Mexico.
 His works have since been displayed at the Foggs Museum in Boston and the Haymarket Gallery in London.